warmist/scripts/docs/adv-fix-sleepers.rst

 Use this tool if you encounter sleeping units who refuse to awaken regardless of talking to them, hitting them, or waiting so long you die of thirst (:bug:`6798`).
-If you come accross one or more bugged sleepers in adventure mode, simply run the script and all nearby sleepers will be cured.
+If you come across one or more bugged sleepers in adventure mode, simply run the script and all nearby sleepers will be cured.

 Usage